National and local support services

 Malpas Opal Club

 Malpas Opal club is run by Rural Community Services (West Cheshire) for older people who are finding it difficult to take part in social activities in their community.
 The club provides companionship, the opportunity to share a meal with others, a range of interesting activities, as well as plenty of laughter.
 The club meets at Craddock Court, off Mercer Close every Tuesday and Thursday.
 The cost is £12 per day which includes at 2 course meal and free transport within the local area.
-For more information please contact Brenda Platt on 07818 000021 (email@example.com) or visit our website at www.opalservices.org.uk.
+Visit the website at www.opalservices.org.uk.